JJ/hoborg/text/text.md

 layout: index
 ---

-Manuel, the Marvelous Mechanical Man: A novel.
+Manuel, the Magnificent Mechanical Man: A novel.
 Book One
 =======================================================

 Prologue